-Naval training which previously took place on board the fishery protection vessel Deirdre and in coastal minesweepers will now be done on board the Setanta.
+Naval training which previously took place on board the fishery protection vessel Deirdre will now be done on board the Setanta.

-The 'Isolde' was renamed as 'Setanta' at a ceremony at the naval base in Haulbowline, Co.
-Cork and became the first official training ship for the Irish navy.
+The 'Isolde' was renamed as 'Setanta' at a ceremony at the naval base in Haulbowline, County Cork and became the first official training ship for the Irish navy.

 The Liffey dockyards baby of 1953 found a new life.
 It'll be used for training, as a supply ship for sea patrols and for search and rescue operations.